ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 1. The system displays 7 calendar days (configurable) for the Individual to select a slot
 1. Calendar day\s which are  Holidays for the selected Registration center are Greyed out or not shown to the user
 1. For a Selected Registration Center 8 hours (configurable) are considered as working hours
-1. An individual can view time slots of 15 mins (configurable) each for the selected calendar day and view Available spots for every time slot shown in the selected calendar day
+1. An Individual can view time slots of 15 mins (configurable) each for the selected calendar day and view Available spots for every time slot shown in the selected calendar day

 ### 2.4.3 Cancel Appointment
-1. An individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.
+1. An Individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.
 1. In such case the system notifies the user about the successful cancellation
 1. Following a successful Appointment Cancellation the system unlocks the time slot of the Pre-Registration

 ### 2.4.4 Re-book Appointment
 1. The system provides the user with a default appointment selection: Select Consecutively available Appointment spots
-1. An individual can select any of the Appointment Date available and any of the Appointment Spot available
+1. An Individual can select any of the Appointment Date available and any of the Appointment Spot available
-1. The individual has to select against which Pre-Registration Id the Appointment spot is being booked
+1. The Individual has to select against which Pre-Registration Id the Appointment spot is being booked
 1. The system maps appointment spot with all the Pre-Registration Ids which are selected for Appointment Booking.
 1. If any Pre-Registration Id does not have Booking mapped, the user is notified if he wants to continue without booking
-1. An individual at this stage may opt to search Registration center.
+1. An Individual at this stage may opt to search Registration center.
 In this case the appointment -booking (Time Slot selected) done is removed
-1. An individual can not  Re-book the Appointment if the appointment Booking is less than 48 hrs (configurable) from time of booking
+1. An Individual can not  Re-book the Appointment if the appointment Booking is less than 48 hrs (configurable) from time of booking

 ## 2.5 Appointment Acknowledgement (PRID)
 1. An Acknowledgement is triggered after Successful completion of Pre-Registration (Booking an appointment)